-The conceptual development of the Jurassic Butmah reservoir volumes at the Banan field will be based on vertical to deviated wells, produced under natural flow condition.
+The conceptual development of the Jurassic Butmah reservoir volumes at the Banan field will be based on vertical to deviated wells, produced under natural flow conditions.
 Water injection/disposal wells are included in the development plan to facilitate handling of eventual water being produced or to inject water in case of insufficient pressure support.
-The produced fluids would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-In advance of the construction of multiphase flow lines, produced fluids would be processed in temporary rental facilities and then trucked to the Hawler tanker terminal.
-Production will likely be exported via the nearby Kurdistan Region Export Pipeline.
-Drilling and production of the Banan Jurassic Butmah contingent oil resources is expected to begin after development of the Banan Cretaceous oil reserves has advanced.
+The produced fluids would be sent to the existing Demir Dagh processing facility via flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
+In advance of the construction of flow lines, produced fluids would be processed in temporary rental facilities and then trucked to the Hawler tanker terminal.
+Production will likely be exported via the nearby Kurdistan Oil Export Pipeline.
+Drilling and production of the Banan Jurassic Butmah contingent oil resources is pending economic analysis and reclassification of the resources to a development pending status.
 Development of the resources is estimated by NSAI to require three wells.
-The cost to drill each production well is estimated by the Corporation to be \$15.9 million.
+The cost to drill each production well is estimated by the Corporation to be \$14.7 million.